zero-mega/pokemonHnS/README.md

 If you are a developer interested in forking this repository and making your own modifications to Heart & Soul, you may want to read up on the base that was used, Modern Emerald.
 Information on that project, and pret's Pokéemerald decompilation project, continue reading below!

 ## Credits
+<small>Special thanks to the playtesters and devs who joined me late in development.
+Their work greatly improved the stability and quality of HnS.
+They inspired me to add new features for all of you to enjoy, and they made the whole process way more fun.
+HnS would be a mess without them.</small>

 #### Lead Developer / Game Director
 - **Lil Dill**